alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### hackers

-Use ‘hackers’ instead of ‘actors’ or ‘hostile actors’.
+Use 'hackers' instead of 'actors' or 'hostile actors'.

-For example, ‘Set a password that hackers cannot guess’.
+For example, 'Set a password that hackers cannot guess'.

 ### HTTP status codes